 How energy subsidies play the biggest role

 When we compare the cost of solar energy vs. fossil fuels, we have to factor in the relative subsidies that are keeping costs low.
-In the case of solar power, the Investment Tax Credit (ITC) currently covers 30 percent of any U.S. solar installation and will do so until 2021 for the residential sector.
-The commercial sector will retain a permanent 10 percent tax credit for solar.
+In the case of solar power, the Investment Tax Credit (ITC) currently covers 26 percent of any U.S. solar installation.

 While renewable energy skeptics have criticized the ITC for being a costly taxpayer-funded stimulus, the reality is that this short-lived subsidy represents only a small fraction of the money that U.S. taxpayers are spending each year to subsidize fossil fuels.
 Without any subsidies, solar is likely the cheapest energy source in the world, as demonstrated by record low power purchase agreements in countries like the United Arab Emirates and Chile.
 And solar’s low cost trajectory is likely to continue: unlike oil, gas and coal, solar PV is a technology not a fuel – meaning that its costs will continue to fall every year as research continues and technology improves.

 The best way to compare solar energy and fossil fuels without subsidies is to examine global energy prices.
-Consider this: global coal prices have historically averaged $0.06 cents per kilowatt hour (kWh).
+Consider this: global coal prices have historically averaged $0.06 cents per kilowatt-hour (kWh).
 Until the past decade, no alternative energy resource came close to rivaling that price.
 Fossil fuel steam averages around $0.05 cents/kWh and small scale natural gas can go as low as $0.03 cents/kWh.
-It’s no wonder that the world was shocked in 2016 when a major commercial solar installation bid the lowest price for PV to date at $0.029 cents per kWh – effectively leveling the playing field between solar and fossil fuels’ cheapest offerings.
+It’s no wonder that the world was shocked in 2016 when a major commercial solar installation bid an extremely low price for PV at $0.029 per kWh – effectively leveling the playing field between solar and fossil fuels’ cheapest offerings.

-The advantages and disadvantages of solar energy vs. fossil fuels
+The advantages and disadvantages of solar electricity vs. fossil fuel electricity

 The pro/con list of solar energy vs. fossil fuels is likely no surprise to you.
 Fossil fuels offer the benefit of being a reliable resource that offers near-constant availability.
 Whether you want to go for a drive at 3 a.m. or 3 p.m., there is nothing you have to consider as a consumer other than if your gas tank is full.
 However, many people are already aware of the detriments of gas, oil and coal, including significant pollution and the reality that it is a scarce resource that will eventually run out.

 The full list of fossil fuel “cons” is fairly well understood, save for one: the cost and detriment of creating its production plants.
-Simply put, the operating costs associated with producing fossil fuels dramatically outweighs the operating costs of producing of solar energy.
+Simply put, the operating costs associated with producing fossil fuels dramatically outweigh the operating costs of producing solar energy.

 Comparing fuel to technology: why the difference matters